SenseNet/sncom-resources/_docs/tutorials/working-with-actions-in-sensenet-using-reactjs.md

 index: 1
 version: v7.0
 tags: [reactjs, redux, action, actions, javascript, typescript, getting started, step by step]
-description: Step-by-step tutorial about adding actions to an app with sensenet ECM, Reactjs and Redux.
+description: Step-by-step tutorial about adding actions to an app with sensenet, Reactjs and Redux.
 ---

 # Working with built-in Actions in sensenet using React and Redux